davatorium/rofi/doc/rofi-theme.5.markdown

  * listview
  * sidebar

-The following exist and automatically pack a subset of the widgets as in the above picture:
+The following keywords are defined and can be used to automatically pack a subset of the widgets.
+These are used in the default theme as depicted in the figure above.

  * mainbox
    Packs: `inputbar, message, listview, sidebar`